Obtain the data required for the payroll taxes

 Once you have received the payroll taxes details from your employee you must inspect the details and enter them in your records.

 Starting on 1 January 2019, you need to know what country your employee resides in in order to know which payroll tax table to use (see: 'Calculating wage tax/national insurance contributions').
 Therefore make sure you have received the right place of residence from your employee.
 Just because your employee gives a place of residence in the Netherlands does not mean that he is a resident of the Netherlands.

 An employee who has a permanent residence in this country is a resident of the Netherlands.
 When an employee lives or stays in both the Netherlands and abroad, the question arises whether they are a resident of the Netherlands.
 The employee is only a resident of the Netherlands if their social and economic life takes place here.
 For example, if the employee's family lives abroad, the children go to school there, and the employee maintains bank accounts there, then the employee is not a resident of the Netherlands.
 You need to assess whether the country of residence indicated by your employee matches the other information you have about them.
 If it does, you can assume that country as their residence.

 You therefore determine where an employee lives on the basis of all the facts and circumstances known to you.
 For example: the place of residence that the employee provides to you as one of the details of payroll taxes, travel allowances that you pay them and details for assessing the insurance obligation.

 Retention of payroll taxes details and submission of the details

-You retain the payroll taxes details for at least 5 calendar years after the termination of the relevant employee's employment.
+You must retain the payroll taxes details for at least 5 calendar years after the termination of the relevant employee's employment.
 You retain these details with your payroll records.
-The Tax Administration may request you to furnish these details.
+We may request you to furnish these details.